lew-kni/basic-movie-series-omdb-search/README.md

 This project is a simple application that allows users to search for movie / series information using the OMDb API.

+A preview version of this build is available [here]https://lew-kni.github.io/basic-movie-series-omdb-search/).

 ## Requirements

 - ✅ Layout